CLAT PG Paper Analysis 2025: Difficulty Level & Expected Cut Off

 Subject-wise CLAT PG Paper Analysis 2022

-Surprisingly, the question paper included a few questions on Company Law, the Evidence Act, Tax Laws, and Juvenile Justice.
+Surprisingly, the paper included a few questions on Company Law, the Evidence Act, Tax Laws, and Juvenile Justice.

 There were some instances of problem-based questions as well.